chinamike65/hugo-tuolesi/content/book1/book1en.md

 Because our hearts are opened, it will be different, and we can say that we have become the masters of the world.

-There is room for sentient beings in the six realms in your heart, if you tell a cockroach to go out, it will go out, and even the cockroach will listen to you.
+There is room for all sentient beings in the six realms in your heart, if you tell a cockroach to get out, it will get out, and even the cockroach will listen to you.

 Beyond that, then you are completely different.

 Now we need to cultivate the four immeasurable minds and open our minds.
 When our minds are truly opened, we don’t need to pursue those things, and what you need will come naturally.

 To open your heart, you need to cultivate patience.
 Now when people scold you, you can't stand it; when people blame you, you can't stand it; even if they don't show you a good face, you can't stand it.

-If someone scolds you, you won't feel uncomfortable; if they beat you, you won't feel uncomfortable; if they don't show you a good face, you won't feel uncomfortable, on the contrary, you will feel very happy.
+Having transcended the world, if someone scolds you, you won't feel uncomfortable; if they beat you, you won't feel uncomfortable; if they don't show you a good face, you won't feel uncomfortable, on the contrary, you will feel very happy.

 But at this level, no one will do this to you.

 For example, Venerable Atisha said that there were only two people in the world who dared to scold him at that time, and those two people were creditors from his past life.

 Although Venerable Atisha has achieved success, the two resentful creditors were very, very deeply resentful.
-Whenever the Venerable Atisha did something they didn't like, they would immediately scold him, this is wrong, and that is not right.
+Whenever the Venerable Atisha did something they didn't like, they would immediately scold him: this is wrong, and that is not right.

 Venerable Atisha said, these two people are my teachers of forbearance, and they are my masters.

 So when you reach beyond the world in your practice, you can hardly find anyone who scolds you, and you can't find anyone who blames you.
 Even if someone really scolds you and blames you, you will be very happy.

-Look at those two people who were complaining about Venerable Atisha, Venerable Atisha was also very happy!
+Look at those two people who were complaining about Venerable Atisha.
+Venerable Atisha was also very happy!

 Right now, we haven’t transcended the world, and many things that go beyond the world in Buddhism are inappropriate for us people today.